-Spray head in the "Overfilled" status: Both pins (operating level pin and maximum level pin) are touched.
+Spray head in the "Overfilled" status: Both pins are touched.

-Spray head in "Error Reading Level" status: Both pins (operating level pin and maximum level pin) are touched, but only the maximum level pin is read.
+Spray head in "Error Reading Level" status: Both pins are touched, but only the upper one is read.

 Note: The "Error Reading Level" status can also occur if there are drops on the spray head level board.
 In this case, wait 3 hours and reset the error.